cjs/vagrant-wordpress/README.md

     vagrant provision

 ## Using Wordpress ##
-	your drupal site will be available via http://localhost:8080.
+	your wordpress site will be available via http://localhost:8080.